drax10/joshuadraxten.com/pages/resume.md

   <p>Sep 2015 - Mar 2020</p>
 </div>

 Genoo is half Marketing Agency half SaaS.
 I was initially hired to build basic HTML templates, I was promoted within two months to the dev team after I built a tool to automate the template building process.
+In my nearly 5 years on the dev team there I accomplished:

 - Design and build new UIs for building Emails, landing pages and more
 - Maintaining and extending functionality to the Java Server Pages and PHP Back End